Canner/WrenAI/README.md

 ## 🎯 Our Mission

 WrenAI is dedicated to reimagining how businesses can interact with and leverage their data through LLM, by bringing comprehension capabilities to small and large data teams.

+## 👊 Why WrenAI?

+### 1. Reduce Hallucination

+> WrenAI offers detailed, explainable responses, ensuring users understand the origins and context of their data, thereby reducing ***hallucinations*** in LLMs.

+### 2. Augment Your LLM Knowledge Base

+> WrenAI enriches LLMs with your specific business context, with additional metadata for your data schema, such as semantics and relationships.

+### 3. Self-Learning Feedback Loop

+> WrenAI evolves with every interaction.
+It learns from user feedback and behavioral patterns, continuously refining its suggestions.

 ## 🤔 Benefits using WrenAI